-Decides on the weekend race number 13 in Dover, the first half of the Chase qualifiers and at the same time, the transmission link from FOX this year.
-The track is not even Intermediate oval short track speed skating, however, is not exactly squeamish around with the tires.
-The times may be a little more conducive again on Sunday maybe the voltage.
+On weekends decides race number 13 in Dover, the first half of the Chase qualifiers and at the same time the transmission link from FOX this year.
+The track is neither short track speed skating still intermediate oval, but is not exactly squeamish around with the tires.
+This could become a little bit more conducive again on Sunday maybe the voltage.

-The first third of the season is now completed by the Coca-Cola 600, and also the way to the Chase has almost halved it.
-After the race weekend the drivers are still 13 more championship runs are available in order to recommend top results for the NASCAR playoff race from # 27 from 36th Driving is on Sunday at the Dover International Speedway , which moves with a length of one mile between intermediate-and short track speed skating oval.
-Dover also like the way you described as a big brother of Bristol.
+The first third of the season is now completed after the Coca-Cola 600 and also the way to Chase has almost halved it.
+After the race weekend the drivers are still 13 more championship races available in order to recommend top results for the NASCAR Playoffs from Race # 27 of 36.
+Driving is on Sunday at the Dover International Speedway , which moves with a length of one mile between short track speed skating and intermediate oval.
+This is referred Dover incidentally also like your big brother of Bristol.
 Why?
-This is motivated in the following quote from the above linked route description, the latter as ever still holds more interesting information:
+This is motivated in the following quote from the above linked route description, the latter as always holding further interesting information:

-"The" Monster Mile "in Dover, which with its banking of 24 ° to the spectacular Shorttracks and is as steep as Bristol, but with a mile track length twice as large.
-Although the two lines have 9 ° camber curve, but arises when accelerating out of a similar catapult action averaging as in "Thunder Valley."
+"The" Monster Mile "in Dover, which with its banking of 24 ° to the spectacular Shorttracks and is similar steep as Bristol, but with a mile route length twice as large.
+Although the two lines do not have 9 ° curve cant, but arises when accelerating out of a catapult-like action averaging as in "Thunder Valley."
 The change from 24 ° to 9 ° passes rather abruptly, so that one is fast in the wall.
-Another common with Bristol is the story of the track surface of both race tracks: At first the usual asphalt was used, this changed in the mid-90s in both places.
-In Dover and Bristol are now the only Cup race held on a concrete pavement. "
+Another common with Bristol is the story of the track surface of both race tracks: At first the usual asphalt was used, this changed mid-90s in both places.
+In Dover and Bristol now find the only Cup race held on a concrete pavement. "

-In these figures lies my hope that we will again on Sunday to see a little more action and excitement and get to feel.
-The track surface is for the Goodyear engineers have long quite a hot spot and then one tests usually every year on the concrete path in order to avoid any nasty surprises.
-Dover is the way so far the only track on which 2011 and 2012, a trial trip took place without that something has changed in the configuration.
+These figures my hope lies in the fact that we once again see on Sunday a little more action and excitement and get to feel.
+The track surface is for the engineers at Goodyear for some time quite a hot spot and as you test usually every year on the concrete path in order to avoid any nasty surprises.
+This is way far Dover the only track on which 2011 and 2012 a test drive took place without that something has been changed to the configuration.
 The 1-mile oval might at last bring the wood to burn tires again.

-Of course, I mean no blowouts churning, but rather a more difficult ride and tires, which makes the age then sometime noticeable.
+Of course, I mean no blowouts churning, but rather a more difficult ride and tires, which makes the age then they're eventually noticeable.
 One sees not least due to the poor ratings of the Coca-Cola 600, which was again unsuccessful first time this year for some time the Indy 500, the urgent need to happen.
-Presumably, however, are also the CoT silhouettes misery debt, where the crew chiefs probably now know by heart each screw.
-2013 "FTW" is the motto, because from next season there is known to again a partial new aerodynamics.
+Presumably, however, are also the CoT silhouettes of misery debt, where the Crew Chiefs probably now know by heart each screw.
+2013 "FTW" is the motto, because from next season there is known to not provide a complete new aerodynamics.

-At Dover it particularly difficult to predict a winner, as all four manufacturers were since the introduction of the CoT already secure at least a trip to the Victory Lane.
-The following list shows the extremely balanced for NASCAR relations situation:
+At Dover it particularly difficult to predict a winner, because all four manufacturers were able to since the introduction of the CoT already secured at least a ride in the Victory Lane.
+The following list shows the extremely balanced for NASCAR ratios situation:

 2008/1: Kyle Busch (Joe Gibbs Racing and Toyota)